florianhund/FoodForYou-Backend/README.md

 ### Documentation

-The following route provides information about all **API-Endpoints, models, servers** and the whole project itselves.
-You should access this route via your preferred browser.
+The following route provides information about all **API-Endpoints, schemas, servers** and the whole project itselves.
+You should access this route via any browser.
 <br>
 GET /api-docs